-Lake Monona is a relatively deep lake that thermally stratifies during the summer months (Table 1).
-It is eutrophic and alkaline (Table 2), which is characteristic of many lakes in southern Wisconsin.
-Water level is controlled by locks at the Yahara River outlet of Lake Waubesa, near the Village of McFarland.
+Lake Waubesa thermally stratifies only briefly in the summer because it is relatively shallower than Lake Mendota and Monona (Table 1).
+It is eutrophic and alkaline (Table 2), a characteristic of many lakes in southern Wisconsin.
+Water level is controlled by locks at the Yahara River outlet of Lake Waubesa, near the city of McFarland.
 Winter drawdown (about 1.5 ft) prevents shoreline damage by heaving ice and prevents flooding when spring runoff is excessive (K. Koscik, Dane County Department of Public Works, pers. comm.).

-The Monona watershed is primarily urban, with some agricultural lands drained by Starkweather Creek.
-As part of the Wisconsin Nonpoint Source Pollution Abatement Program, the watersheds of Lake Monona and Lake Waubesa together comprise the Yahara-Monona Priority Watershed Project that began in 1988.
-More than 150,000 people live in the Yahara-Monona watershed.
+The Waubesa watershed is mostly agricultural.
+As part of the Wisconsin Nonpoint Source Pollution Abatement Program, the watersheds of Lake Waubesa and Lake Monona together comprise the Yahara-Monona Priority Watershed Project that began in 1988.
+More than 150,000 people live in the Yahara-Monona Watershed.